 Disengagement Theory

-Disengagement Theory article header image
+Disengagement Theory.
+Psychology Fanatic article feature image

 Cumming and Henry developed disengagement theory from data they collected from a six-year Kansas City study of adult life that followed 275 persons aged 50 to 90 years of age.